 The IRS has a 20-factor “right-to-control” test that is used to determine whether an individual is an employee or an independent contractor.
 However, the IRS says that the facts that provide evidence of the degree of control and independence fall into three basic categories:

 The DOL, the IRS, state government agencies and courts construe independent contractor status narrowly and impose large penalties for misclassification.

 California's Labor Commissioner is charged with enforcement of worker misclassification and like other provisions of the Labor Code, it gives those affected the right to file a complaint.
 The definition of willful misclassification is voluntarily and knowingly misclassifying an employee as an independent contractor.
 The willful misclassification of individuals as independent contractors can cost employers civil penalties of between $5,000 and $25,000 per violation.

 Get Help From Trusted Unpaid Wage Lawyers

 California employers must maintain compliance with both federal and California wage and hour laws year-round.
 This means understanding when those laws are similar and when differences exist.
-This also means knowing which legal provisions are most favorable to employees.
-Should you have questions about federal or California's wage and hour laws don't hesitate to contact Kingsley & Kingsley to speak with one of our experienced labor lawyers if you have questions about any of California's existing employment laws.
+This also means knowing which legal provisions are most favorable to employees. wage and hour laws might feel complex.
+Should you have questions about Federal or California's wage and hour laws don't hesitate to contact Kingsley and Kingsley Employment Lawyers to speak with one of our experienced labor attorneys.